 Dr Marguerite Evans-Galea—Murdoch Children’s Research Institute, and former Chair of the Academy’s Early- and Mid-Career Researcher Forum

 Dr Marguerite Evans-Galea leads international collaborations that examine disease mechanism, develop novel therapies and identify biomarkers for repeat-associated neurodegenerative diseases at the Murdoch Childrens Research Institute.
 Her research aims to develop gene and cell therapies for Friedreich ataxia.
 Dr Evans-Galea has received young investigator awards from the USA and Australia, and travel awards to present her research internationally.
-She currently serves on the American Society for Gene and Cell Therapy Immune Responses Committee, the Australasian Gene and Cell Therapy Society Executive and the Australian Science and Innovation Forum, a partner of the Australian Academy of Technological Sciences and Engineering.
+She currently serves on the American Society for Gene and Cell Therapy Immune Responses Committee, the Australasian Gene and Cell Therapy Society Executive and the Australian Science and Innovation Forum, a partner of the Australian Academy of Technology and Engineering.
 Committed to empowering early career researchers and women in science, Dr Evans-Galea was founding chair of the Early and Mid-Career Researchers Forum with the Australian Academy of Science, serves on the Science in Australia Gender Equity committee and is co-founder of Women in Science AUSTRALIA.
 A strong advocate for science, Dr Evans-Galea has received an Australian Leadership Award and communicates regularly via social and mainstream media.